Venzory/Venzory/docs/architecture/audit-analysis/README.md

 # Data Model & Business Invariants Audit

-This directory contains the comprehensive audit analysis of the Remcura V2 data model and business invariants.
+This directory contains the comprehensive audit analysis of the Venzory data model and business invariants.

 ## Quick Start